braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 **A reciprocal pair violates asymmetry by definition.**

 Both structures constitute primitive geometric cycles of length 1 or 2 respectively.
-The Principle of Unique Causality [(§2.3.3)](#2.3.3) forbids all such primitive cycles in the vacuum state.
+The Principle of Unique Causality [(§2.3.3)](axioms#2.3.3) forbids all such primitive cycles in the vacuum state.

 Q.E.D.
 :::

 ### 3.2.4 Lemma: Exclusion of Disconnected States {#3.2.4}

-:::info[**Rejection of Disconnected Graphs via the Unified Causal Order Requirement**]
+:::info[**Rejection of Disconnected Graphs enforced by the Unified Causal Order Requirement**]

-  - Every disconnected graph receives exclusion from candidacy for the vacuum state $G_0$.
+Every disconnected graph is excluded from candidacy for $G_0$.
+This exclusion is mandated by the requirement for a unified causal order [(§2.7.1)](axioms#2.7.1) and the minimization of automorphism entropy, ensuring a single, interacting universe.

-  - The vacuum state constitutes a connected directed acyclic graph.

 ### 3.2.4.1 Proof: Connectivity Mandate {#3.2.4.1}

-:::tip[**Formal Demonstration of the Necessity of Weak Connectivity**]
+:::tip[**Formal Demonstration of the Necessity of Weak Connectivity via Automorphism Analysis**]

-The Acyclic Effective Causality [(§2.7.1)](#2.7.1) requires that the effective influence relation $\le$ forms a single strict partial order on the entire vertex set $V_0$.
+The Acyclic Effective Causality [(§2.7.1)](axioms#2.7.1) requires that the effective influence relation $\le$ forms a single strict partial order on the entire vertex set $V_0$.
 The strict partial order must exhibit irreflexivity, asymmetry, and transitivity across all vertices simultaneously.

 Assume, for contradiction, that the graph consists of two or more disconnected components $C_1, C_2, \dots$.
 No directed path exists between vertices in different components.
 The effective influence relation $\le$ therefore decomposes into independent strict partial orders, one on each component.
 This decomposition violates the requirement of a single unified causal order across the entire vertex set.